luisdza/luis-de-sousa-dot-com/content/blog/outsourcing_ubuntu.md

 title = 'Outsourcing Ubuntu: The Case for Africa’s Open Source Infrastructure' [cover]
     image = '/pics/outsourcing_ubuntu.png'
+    alt = 'Wooden kraal on grassy coast with small house and city skyline across the sea.'
 +++

 > **As AI accelerates, the closure of South Africa’s TENET mirror exposes cracks in Africa’s digital sovereignty.**